neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 client library global variables to expose the native API to the frontend library's development server.
 Learn how to setup this feature from [this](../getting-started/using-frontend-libraries.md) guide.

+### A note for WSL (Windows Subsystem for Linux) users

+If you are developing on Windows using WSL and encounter `error code 1` when executing `neu run`, ensure that your WSL environment has GUI support enabled (WSLg) and properly configured system dependencies.
+Neutralinojs requires a display server to launch the application window.

 #### Options
 - `--disable-auto-reload`: Disables the auto-reloading feature.
 - `--arch=<arch>`: Explicitly set the CPU architecture.
 This option is helpful if you use a 32-bit Node.js process